cassiamartin/cloud_native_infrasec/setup.md

 16. Make note of the DNS names.
 You can use these to validate the Web servers that should be publicly accessible are.
      *  The LoadBalancerFullDNS, PoCWebServer1PublicDNS, and PoCWebServer2PublicDNS should all work.

 Now we’ve setup the environment I showed you on the slide.
-We can now move forward with your hand-on portion.
+We can now move forward with your hands on portion.